Hallucination-Resistant Relation Extraction via Dependency-Aware Sentence Simplification and Two-tiered Hierarchical Refinement: Methodology

 Previous works typically focus on LLM-centric approaches, such as prompt engineering and supervised fine-tuning, often overlooking the intrinsic value of syntactic structure in the sentence itself.
 In other words, existing methods perform relation extraction on raw sentences.
 However, when sentences are long or particularly complex, LLMs, especially lightweight models, struggle with precise semantic understanding of sentence details.
 As a result, hallucination issues often arise during relation extraction.

 Several studies in deep learning have shown that dependency parsing provides valuable insights, particularly when entities are distant in a sentence, helping the model better capture and explain relations \cite{fundel2007relex,hwang2020spatial}.
 Building on this, we apply dependency parsing in LLM-based relation extraction to simplify sentence structures and reduce extraction complexity.
-For a given sentence $s$, we first utilize \texttt{Spacy} \cite{Honnibal_spaCy_Industrial-strength_Natural_2020}, an open-source dependency parsing library, to generate its dependency tree.
+For a given sentence $s$, we first utilize \texttt{spaCy} \cite{Honnibal_spaCy_Industrial-strength_Natural_2020}, an open-source dependency parsing library, to generate its dependency tree.
 This tree encodes the syntactic relations between all words in $s$ as directed edges.
 Figure \ref{fig:dependency-tree} illustrates the dependency tree for the sentence: \textit{``This paper proposes a new methodology to improve the accuracy of a term aggregation system using each author's text as a coherent corpus.''}

 For the entity pair \textit{``methodology''} and \textit{``accuracy''}, we extract their SDP: \textit{``methodology → improve → accuracy''}.
 Since the necessary information to identify the relation between entities is typically contained in the SDP, we then prompt the LLM to simplify the sentence by retaining only the essential parts and removing irrelevant details.
 As an example, the sentence in Figure \ref{fig:dependency-tree} would be transformed into: \textit{``This paper proposes a new methodology to improve accuracy.''} To ensure that the LLM comprehends the dependency between entities without losing essential information, we further convert the SDP into a textual description, thereby enhancing the model’s understanding.
 The simplified sentence, along with its corresponding SDP description, is then fed into the LLM for relation extraction.
-A visual illustration of this process is provided in Figure \ref{fig:dependency-tree}.